 Picking your target

-Golf Insider example: My currently wedge distribution is at the pin, or short and right (I hate that shot).
+Golf Insider example: My current wedge distribution is at the pin, or short and right (I hate that shot).
 If the pin is 80-yards away on the front right edge of the green.
 I will create my target at 85-yards and 8-feet left of the pin, towards the centre of the green.
 If I make a bad swing i’ll hit it very close.
 A good-ish swing and I’ll have a great birdie chance.
 The fatal mistake is to miss the green short and right, as this will greatly affect my scoring.
 This strategy changes based on my score and the situation.
 If the pin was centre of the green or back left I would come up with a different strategy and target.

 The message – Before every wedge shot you hit ensure you have a clear target planned for your wedge game.

 Golf wedge setup and technique

 Your golf wedge swing is essentially a slightly shorter, more controlled full swing.
 At set up, have your feet slightly closer together – this helps your body turn back and through.
 Also, hold further down the grip – this gives you more control over the club as you zip through impact.
 For shorter wedge shots you can also place a little more weight through your front foot – a preference, not a necessity.